oszuidwest/zwfm-liquidsoap/README.md

 Liquidsoap + fdkaac + icecast2 on Ubuntu 22.04 LTS.
 Used for feeding transmitters an 'unfallable' source.

 ## What's here?

+### Scripts
 `icecast2.sh` Script that installs Icecast 2 with optional SSL via Let's Encrypt/Certbot

 `install.sh` Script that installs Liquidsoap 2.1 with fdkaac support.
 It also enables Liquidsoap as service that automatically starts.
 The configuration is in `/etc/liquidsoap/radio.liq`

 `stereotool.sh` Script that install StereoTool for audio processing.
 Work in progress.
 Not finished or integrated.

+### Liquidsoap configurations
+`radio.liq` Production ready Liquidsoap transcoder.
+Accepts a high quality (preferabably ogg/flac) stream and transcodes it to mp3, aac and ogg/flac.
+Also integrates a silence detector that fires after 15 seconds of silence.

+`radio_experimental` Like `radio.liq` but with integrated StereoTool processing on all the strams (very experimental)

+`radio_micrompx_ Like `radio.liq` but with intergrated MicroMPX for feeding transmitters MPX data (experimental)

 # MIT License